peteroupc/peteroupc.github.io/randmisc.md

 The following definitions are used:

-- A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random variates in the closed interval [0, 1] to numbers that follow the distribution.
+- A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random variates greater than 0 and less than 1 to numbers that follow the distribution.
 - A distribution's _support_ is the set of values the distribution can take on, plus that set's endpoints.
 For example, the beta distribution's support is the closed interval [0, 1], and the normal distribution's support is the entire real line.
 - The _zero-truncated Poisson_ distribution: To generate a random variate that follows this distribution (with parameter _&lambda;_ > 0), generate Poisson variates with parameter _&lambda;_ until a variate other than 0 is generated this way, then take the last generated variate.